 What is the most popular initial commit message in Git?

-In this article, we will explore which initial commit messages are the most popular.
+In this article, we will explore which initial commit messages are the most popular using the Git version control system.
 We will do this by analyzing a public GitHub dataset from Google BigQuery that contains data from almost 3 million Git repositories.
 We will leverage this data to compile a list of the 20 most commonly used initial commit messages in the dataset.

 If you aren't familiar with initial commits, check out our article What is an Initial Commit in Git? before reading this one.